 Appeals Court Says That Federal Law Does Not Require Minimum Benefits

-(May 28, 2004) The Fourth Circuit Court of Appeals confirmed today what we have been saying all along: that long-term disability policies provided under the Employee Retirement Security Act (ERISA) by employers can legally be written to provide little or no financial protection for disabled employees.
+The Fourth Circuit Court of Appeals has ruled what we have been saying all along: that long-term disability policies provided under the Employee Retirement Security Act (ERISA) by employers can legally be written to provide little or no financial protection for disabled employees.
 The court said that under federal law it would approve a long-term disability policy that stated “pain could never support a finding of disability.”

 The case, Smith v.
 Continental Casualty Company, sends a clear warning to America’s workers that they need to review and understand their employer’s long-term disability policy before they need it to see if it will truly protect them and their families in the case of a disability which prevents them from working.

 Neal Smith was a vice-president of sales for J.J.
 Haines & Co, a wholesale floor-covering distributor.
 He applied for disability benefits under his company’s policy after a long history of back problems and an acute back injury that occurred in January 2001.

 Smith also filed for, and was awarded, Social Security benefits for his injury.
 Continental (“CNA”), however, denied that he was unable to work and refused to pay.

 The J.J.
 Haines & Co. long-term disability policy contained several provisions that worked to greatly restrict benefits.
 Had Smith known how weak this policy was before he became injured, he probably would have thought twice about putting his family’s financial future in the hands of his employer’s disability plan.